wallishuang/rockidea-pdf/README.md

 - This is a standalone free PDF tool that I developed:
   1. It allows merging multiple PDF files or splitting a single PDF file into multiple files.
-  2. Runs completely locally on your computer, without using third-party servers, ensuring files are not stored and privacy is secure."
+  2. Runs completely locally on your computer.
+No internet required, without using third-party servers, ensuring files are not stored and privacy is secure."

 - If you have other customization needs, please feel free to contact me for discussion.
 Paid services are also available.